softcon17/getting-started/session-activity/STEP 3 - Push it!.md

 Group 3 -> POST BOOKING

 ```
-> If you are Group 2 or 3, you will also need to add `https://sample-update-machine-microservice.run.aws-usw02-pr.ice.predix.io` to the GET MACHINES input box
+> If you are Group 2 or 3, you will also need to add `https://sample-update-machine-microservice.run.aws-usw02-pr.ice.predix.io` to the GET MACHINES input box so you can select a machine to test with

-You can enter the same URL and (hopefully!) get different results not due to any sort of magic, but because the METHOD is different (Look at the REST cheatsheet if you need more info on this), so although they look the same, the one you tested earlier is using the GET method, and the one you just entered is using either a POST or a PUT method depending on the group <br/><br/>
+You can enter the same URL and (hopefully!) get different results not due to any sort of magic, but because the `METHOD` is different (Look at the REST cheatsheet if you need more info on this), so although they look the same, the one you tested earlier is using the `GET` method, and the one you just entered is using either a `POST` or a `PUT` method depending on the challange <br/><br/>

 Finally go the section of the UI that relates to your group and try this new endpoint.<br/><br/>